micmejia/bible-dump/AMPC/Ezekiel/Ezek 12.md

 And the prince who is in their midst shall lift up his luggage to his shoulder in the dark; then shall he go forth.
 They shall dig through the wall to carry out through the hole in it.
-He shall cover his face so that he will [^a]not see with his eyes the land.
+He shall cover his face so that he will not see with his eyes the land.